Environmental Management Policy

 We will explore other 3rd party certification opportunities that further demonstrate our commitment to providing healthy, environmentally and socially conscious workplaces as they arise.

-We will continue to identify, plan, and implement initiatives that will enable us to achieve our performance targets.
-To date, we have been heavily focused on reducing our energy intensity; we will expand our initiatives in 2020 to address our water, waste, and emissions targets.
+We continue to identify, plan, and implement initiatives that will enable us to achieve our performance targets.

 Property-Level Action Plans